 Requirements:

-• Excellent organizational, written, and communication skills
+• Excellent communication, organization, and collaboration skills

 • Commitment to equity and belonging in teaching practices